-You can also bet on the winner of the race ahead of time in an odds market racebooks call “futures”.
-You can see the most updated futures odds for the 2021 Kentucky Derby in the table below.
+You can also bet on the winner of the race well ahead of time, which is called futures betting.
+You can see the most updated futures odds for the 2022 Kentucky Derby in the table below.

 As with any big betting event, sportsbooks will offer many prop (short for proposition) bets that focus on the proceedings of the Kentucky Derby.

 These bets can be wide-ranging and are only limited by the imagination of the sportsbooks and the red tape put up by regulatory boards.

 Tip: The crazier the prop, the more likely it is that you’ve stumbled upon an offshore sportsbook that may be illegal in your region.